3liz/lizmap-documentation/source/install/linux.rst

 .. warning:: The development version is always changing, and bugs can occur.
 Do not use it in production.

+* First installation

-* Source code in the Git repository is missing external PHP packages.
+The source code in the Git repository is missing external PHP and Javascript packages.
-You need to install first `PHP Composer` first following its documentation https://getcomposer.org/download/ and then run these following commands.
+In order to install and build some files, you need to install `PHP Composer <https://getcomposer.org/download/>`_, `NodeJs and Npm <https://nodejs.org/en/download/>`_, as well as some other tools like `Make`.
+Read the CONTRIBUTING.md file, provided with the source code, to have details about how to install these tools

 .. code-block:: bash